 Infantile Spasms: Infantile spasms (IS) is a rare seizure disorder that occurs in young children, usually under one year of age.
 The average age of onset is around four months, but some children may experience spasms as early as one month.
 IS often has a very subtle appearance, so it is difficult for parents to recognize that it is a serious problem.
 Receiving treatment for IS as early as possible is extremely important.
-Find more information from the Child Neurology Foundation.
+Watch this 2-minute video to see and learn about IS.
+For more information, visit the Child Neurology Foundation.

-The SUDEP Institute offers a range of support and educational services for families who are living with epilepsy, as well as counseling and support for families who have lost a loved one to epilepsy.
+The SUDEP Institute - program run by the Epilepsy Foundation - offers a range of support and educational services for families who are living with epilepsy, as well as counseling and support for families who have lost a loved one to epilepsy.
 For information on bereavement support, visit this webpage, or email firstname.lastname@example.org.
-The SUDEP Institute unites leading epilepsy organizations - including the Danny Did Foundation - in order to promote information sharing and facilitate coordination and collaboration around the most common cause of death in epilepsy.
+The SUDEP Institute unites leading epilepsy organizations - including the Danny Did Foundation - to promote information sharing and facilitate collaboration around the most common cause of death in epilepsy.

 The SUDEP Institute offers a SUDEP hotline that is staffed by professionals who lend crisis support.
 That number is 800-332-1000.

 For families in the United Kingdom, SUDEP Action is a leading advocacy organization that offers support for bereaved families and for those who are living with epilepsy.

 A Babysitter's Guide to Epilepsy: This two-page form outlines important information if you're a babysitter, or if you're a parent of a child with epilepsy who uses babysitters.